PatchworkOS 19e446b

 )

-Allocates a contiguous region of physical pages managed by the bitmap.
+Allocate a contiguous region of physical memory using the bitmap.

 Parameters